JuliaIO/TranscodingStreams.jl/docs/src/devnotes.md

 - `:idle` : initial and intermediate mode, no buffered data
 - `:read` : being ready to read data, data may be buffered
 - `:write`: being ready to write data, data may be buffered
-- `:stop` : transcoding is stopped after read, data may be buffered
 - `:close`: closed, no buffered data
 - `:panic`: an exception has been thrown in codec, data may be buffered but we cannot do anything

-Note that `mode=:stop` does not mean there is no data available in the stream.
-This is because transcoded data may be left in the buffer.

 The initial mode is `:idle` and mode transition happens as shown in the following diagram: